-The brief of evidence contains a copy of all statements taken (that the Prosecution are relying on) in relation to your matter.
-It will provide your prior criminal or traffic history of offending – if you have any.
-It will also contain photographs or list the media (computer data, telephone intercepts etc) that is available to be looked at.
+The brief of evidence contains a copy of all statements taken (that the prosecution are relying on) in relation to your case.
+It will contain a copy of your prior criminal history or VicRoads driving history and ticket offences – if you have any.
+It will also contain photographs or list the media (computer data, telephone intercepts, CCTV etc) that is available to be looked at.

-It is often important to have full brief to make a considered decision about whether you are going to plead guilty or not.
+It is often important to have the full brief to make a considered decision about whether you are going to plead guilty or not guilty.

 Court is stressful enough without getting surprised by bad news when you are at Court.

 We generally request the brief on the day that we receive your instructions.
-If the Informant does not give us documents then the Court will normally order that they do so at some stage of the proceedings.
+If the Police do not give us documents then the Court will normally order that they do so at some stage.